The Best Protein Bagels

 Sick of protein shakes?
-Homemade protein bagels are also a great way to boost your protein intake.
+This homemade protein bagel recipe is a great way to boost your protein intake.
 Jump to the recipe.

 Why make protein bagels?

-Bagels are a breakfast staple in many American households, but the average bagel does not constitute a balanced meal.
+Although bagels are a breakfast staple in many American households, a bagel is not a balanced meal.
+It is high in carbs, and low in fats and protein.
 This is where my protein bagel recipe can help.
-By incorporating protein powder into the dough, you can give your favorite breakfast a protein boost, making it a more nutritious way to start your day.
+By adding protein powder to the dough, you can make your favorite breakfast more nutritious.

-Protein bagels are a convenient breakfast option for someone looking to get more protein in his or her diet.
-A protein bagel contains about 12-15 grams of protein, compared to just 3-4 grams in a regular bagel.
-This added protein can help keep you full and satisfied throughout the morning, reducing the likelihood of snacking on unhealthy foods later in the day.
-Protein bagels can also be made with ingredients like whole wheat flour, almond flour, and flaxseed, which provide additional fiber and nutrients.
+Protein bagels are an easy way to add protein to your diet.
+A protein bagel contains twice as much protein as a regular bagel.
+The added protein will keep you full and energized throughout the morning, and reduce cravings later in the day.
+Protein bagels can also be made with ingredients like whole wheat flour and flaxseed, which provide additional fiber and nutrients.

 One of my favorite things about protein bagels is their versatility.
 They can be toasted and topped with anything from cream cheese and smoked salmon, to peanut butter and banana, to scrambled eggs and cheese.
 This makes them a great option for people who like variety at the breakfast table.
-High protein bagels are also versatile in the sense that they can be quickly prepared and taken on-the-go.
+High protein bagels can also be quickly prepared and taken on-the-go, making them one of the most convenient, nutritious breakfast options.

 Making protein bagels at home is a fun and easy activity that the whole family can participate in.
-With a simple recipe and a few common ingredients, you can create a delicious, high-protein meal, and customize it to your liking.
+With a simple recipe and a few common ingredients, you can create a delicious high-protein breakfast.
 Whether you prefer them sweet or savory, protein bagels are one of the most creative ways to get more protein in your diet.

 How do I make protein bagels?